 Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Replace Green Screens Replace the mainf Replace the mainframe green screens by importing all functionality into Workspace.
 FY 2017-18 SY BE Current Update Completed.
-The f inal green screens in u se were retire ed on June 5, 2 017.
+The f inal green screens in u se were retire ed on June 5, 20 017.
 Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Retire CICS FY 2017-18 SY BE Current Update Completed.
-CICS is no long ger in use as of June 5, 20 17.
-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete COBOL Program Replacement: Planning FY 2017-18 SY Current Update Completed. • •
+CICS s is no long ger in use as of June 5, 20 17.
+Task Implementation Schedule Owner Partners In Process Substantially Complete Complete COBOL Program Replacement: Planning FY 2017-18 SY Current Update Completed.

-• Reduce Complexity of Our Organization >>> Workspace (Continued)
+Reduce Complexity of Our Organization >>> Workspace (Continued)

-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Update Retirement Estimate Program Update the retireme ent estimate e logic to reflec ct current requi rements.
-FY 2017-18 SY LS, IA Current Update Completed: The one now generates established and not connected and stimates fo or service reti rements, dea ths, and both se - Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Multiple Plan Streams Updating Workspace membership stream ming to proper ly support men nbers who have r nore than one FY 2018-19 BE LS, SY Current Update In Process: Plan E-related plan stream eligibility rules have been incorporated into the final calculation and estimate programs.
+Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Update Retirement Estimate Program Update the retireme ent estimate logic to reflec ct current requi rements.
+FY 2017-18 SY LS, IA Current Update Completed: The estimate program was updated on May 8, 2017.
+The program now generates es ervice- Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Multiple Plan Streams Updating Workspace programming to properly support members who have more than one membership stream.
+FY 2018-19 BE LS, SY Current Update In Process: Plan E-related plan stream eligibility rules have been incorporated into the final calculation and estimate programs.
 A safety plan stream with non-E eligibility rules has not been incorporated at this time.
 The initial decision to not complete this stream was due to low volume.
 However, it must be completed in order to ensure error-free processing.
-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Reengineer First Payment: Planning Review the first pay accurately issue the - • lesigned to effici ently and FY 2018-19 SY BE, LS, QA Current Update The first payment management.
-The and revised once implementation. e process we select has been re- a case mana engineered a agement syste nd will be furthe em and begin er reviewed
+Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Reengineer First Payment: Planning Review the first pay accurately issue the lesigned to effici ently and FY 2018-19 SY BE, LS, QA Current Update The first payment (or agenda) process was selected as a Phase I project for case management.
+The process has been re-engineered and will be further reviewed and revised once we select a case management system and begin implementation.
+This will be reported as part of the case management project.